alvyynm/kwazii-zendesk-integration/docs/integrating-kwazii-search-zendesk.md

 # **Integrating Kwazii Search into Zendesk**

-For every product, whether physical or software-based, customer support plays a crucial role in acquiring new customers and retaining existing ones.
+For every physical or software-based product, customer support plays a crucial role in acquiring new customers and retaining existing ones.
 But even with a budget to pay dedicated customer support representatives to stay on call 24/7, it takes time to streamline such operations.

 Kwazii, a one-stop customer service data platform, addresses this problem by utilizing the power of AI, enabling you to streamline your customer support operations and gain valuable, actionable insights from your customer support data.

 Through Kwazii's Generative Search API, your customers will quickly discover information thanks to its context-aware search feature that offers tailored responses.
-On the other hand, Kwazii Agent CoPilot API helps ease the burden on your support team by automating responses in real time.
+On the other hand, Kwazii Agent CoPilot API helps ease the burden on your support team by automating responses in real-time.
 Kwazii also offers an Interactive Analytics API that provides actionable insights from your customer data for strategic decision-making and product enhancement.

 Effective search functionality, in particular, is advantageous in various ways.
 It saves time and enables self-service capabilities, reducing the workload on customer representatives and improving efficiency and productivity.